kaypeter87/API-Key-Backend/README.md

 ## How to Run

+As an example, this backend uses the openweather API to demonstrate its function.

 1. `git clone https://github.com/deuscode/API-Key-Backend.git`
 2. `cd API-Key-Backend` and `npm install`
 3. Go to `openweathermap.org` and create an account & API Key